SaftIng/Saft.example/README.md

 php DependencyInjection/Dice/InstanceAClass.php
 ```

-You should some output on your terminal.
+You should see some output on your terminal.

 ### Using a webserver